Tim Watson: Personal life

-In 1993 Tim was named 'Victorian Father of the Year'.
-In the 2002 National Draft, his son, Jobe Watson, was drafted by Essendon under the father-son rule.
+In 1993, Watson was named 'Victorian Father of the Year'.
+In the 2002 National Draft, his son, Jobe Watson, was drafted by Essendon under the father–son rule.
 Tim and Jobe were both coached by Kevin Sheedy.

 Tim also has a younger brother Rick who currently lives in Tocumwal in New South Wales.

-Tim is married to Susie Watson, with son Jobe and daughters Billie, Tess and Grace.
+Tim is married to Susie Watson; their children include son Jobe and daughters Billie, Tess and Grace.